-Castel is an important heritage site and I do recommend visiting it.
+Castel is an important heritage site, and I do recommend visiting it.
 Just keep in mind there is no shade and no greenery.
 Thus, you would enjoy it more in cooler weather.
-Also, in order to make it more enjoyable for kids prepare some games/activities in advance.
+Also, to make it more enjoyable for kids prepare some games/activities in advance.

 Our visit took us about two hours, but according to the official site, the average visit takes three hours (maybe because we skipped the second movie and lookout path).

 That’s all for today, and I’ll see you in future travels!